Are you looking to buy a home air purifier?

 That means any of the smart air purifiers reviewed on this page would work for your situation because all of them can handle 360 sq. ft. or more.

 When it comes to automatic air purifiers, you can’t really have an overpowered unit; only an underpowered one.
-That’s because the more powerful the air purifier is, the faster it’ll clean the air inside your room.
+That’s because the more powerful a large room air purifier is, the faster it’ll clean the air inside your room.

 If you buy a new unit that doesn’t meet the demands of your room size, then it will run more often and at higher fan speeds, which can lead to increased energy costs and overall annoyance from noise levels.

-So it’s good to always get the right air purifier size for the room you’re going to use it in.
+So it’s good to always get the right air purifier room size for your needs.

 This one is self-explanatory but it’s still a feature you should consider on a new smart air purifier.

-Some of top rated air purifiers have their own dedicated smartphone app for their products while others use a general app to sync a mobile device to their units.
+Some of the best air purifiers on the market have their own dedicated smartphone app for their products while others use a general app to sync a mobile device to their units.

 For example, Winix air purifiers have their own Winix Smart App available on the Apple Store and Google Play Store.
 Blueair does the same thing with their Blueair Friend App.